Ask a Professor: The Fight for Full Practice Authority by Pennsylvania’s NPs

 Find NP Schools

-For the 2023-2024 academic year, we have 140 NP schools in our database and those that advertise with us are labeled “sponsor”.
+For the latest academic year, we have over 180 NP schools in our database and those that advertise with us are labeled “sponsor”.
 When you click on a sponsoring school or program, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-Meet the Expert: Ann Lawrence O’Sullivan, PhD, FAAN, CRNP
+Ann Lawrence O’Sullivan, PhD, FAAN, CRNP

-A clinician educator since 1987, Dr. O’Sullivan has worked for over a decade to develop policies that expand full practice authority for advanced practice registered nurses.
+A clinician educator since 1987, Dr. O’Sullivan worked for over a decade to develop policies that expanded full practice authority for advanced practice registered nurses.
 She is recognized as a leading proponent of the movement, and has written and lectured extensively on the need to remove scope of practice restrictions and increase professional collaborations between physicians and advanced practice registered nurses.
-In 2016, Dr. O’Sullivan served as chair of the Pennsylvania State Board of Nursing’s advanced practice registered nurses committee, which is monitoring full practice authority legislation introduced in the Pennsylvania House and Senate.
+In 2016, Dr. O’Sullivan served as chair of the Pennsylvania State Board of Nursing’s advanced practice registered nurses committee, which was monitoring full practice authority legislation introduced in the Pennsylvania House and Senate.

 How NPs in Pennsylvania Can Alleviate Healthcare Service Shortages

-“Our rural areas have one primary care provider (PCP) for every 663 clients, while our urban and suburban areas have 382 clients per PCP,” says Dr. O’Sullivan.
-“NPs are twice as likely as MDs to practice in rural areas.
-They also provide a great deal of care to veterans, who often go unserved, much less underserved.”
+“NPs are twice as likely as MDs to practice in rural areas,” Dr. O’Sullivan says.
+“They also provide a great deal of care to veterans, who often go unserved, much less underserved.”

 But NPs in Pennsylvania aren’t able to help as much as they’d like.
 Pennsylvania is classified as a reduced practice state, according to the American Association of Nurse Practitioners (AANP), meaning that certain restrictions prevent NPs from delivering the full scope of services they are trained to provide.
 Those restrictions require NPs to secure business contracts, called collaborative agreements, with two physicians.
 That undercuts the reinforcement that NPs could offer and amounts to putting red tape in between NPs and the patients who desperately need their services.